 Brindle

 Brindle dachshunds display dark tiger-like stripes over a lighter base coat.
 This pattern is relatively uncommon and can be subtle or bold depending on the individual dog.
 Brindle appears most frequently on red or cream base colors, creating a rich, layered appearance.
+Unlike the dapple pattern, brindle carries no associated health risks and is simply a beautiful genetic variation.
 For a deep dive into this pattern, see our guide on brindle dachshund coats and colors.

 Sable